 Also, you need to know that the amount of funding that you choose to raise would also determine what variables you are trading off, like the progress that the amount of money would bring, dilution, and credibility with investors.
 In case you succeed to give up just 10% of your company during the initial round (seed round), it would be great.
 But most of the round frequently require a 20% dilution, and it is advised to avoid a dilution of more than 25%.

-For any of the cases, it is essential to have a credible plan for the amount that you ask for.
-With this plan, you would be able to persuade investors that their money would grow, and that you have outlined every step for the company.
 It is recommended to create several plans with different amounts of company funding raised.
 This is so that if you raise a lesser or higher amount, you would have everything necessary to run the company.
 The only difference would be the time that the company takes to grow with the company funding obtained.

 Better Explained With An Example

 One of the best ways to get the optimal amount in your seed round is to decide how many months of the company’s operation you would want to fund.
 Let’s say that you are opening a software development company, and an engineer charges $4k per month as salary.
 If you want 5 engineers to work with you and you want to fund them for 18 months, you would need to have at least 4k x 5 x 18 = $360K.
 You just need to see what you want for the company and for how long would you be funding the company in this case.